 We are working on a similar project where clinical trials are scored for risk, and the client has helped us to come up with a recipe to score clinical trials between 0 and 100, where 0 corresponds to high risk and 100 would be low risk.
 Since quantitative risk data wasn’t available, we had to use our intuition and a voting system among subject matter experts in order to determine the weights assigned to the inputs.
 However, the structure of the final model is identical to that of the regression models described in my case studies above.

 A clinical trial which contains a statistical analysis plan, or which has used simulation to determine sample size, is a well planned clinical trial and would score highly on the scale, whereas clinical trials which plan to recruit a small or inadequate number of participants would get a low score.
+You can read more about the factors contributing to the risk of a clinical trial ending uninformatively on the project website.

 Historically, obstetricians and midwives always knew that infants who did not start breathing immediately after birth were at high risk of adverse outcomes such as brain damage or death.
 Normally, they use their clinical judgement and expert experience to determine whether baby was at risk or not.